The Ultimate Guide to Credit Cards

 • Monthly reporting to the three major credit bureaus

 The Surge® Platinum Mastercard® offers you $0 fraud liability and other basic benefits that come with all Mastercards.
-While the card’s initial credit limit is low, you may receive a higher limit by paying your bill on time for six months in a row.
 You can manage the card online and via a mobile app to view balances and make timely payments, among other things.

 For a fee, you can purchase credit protection for this card that will waive your outstanding credit card debt if you die.
 You also get protection in the event of job loss, hospitalization, or disability.
 The card assists in building credit and tracking your credit score for free.